7 Reasons Your DIY Diet Plan Isn’t WorkingArticle posted in: Lifestyle

 3. Lack of Support

 There’s no disputing it: individuals striving to lose weight experience better results when family or friends jump on the weight loss wagon as well.
-But for folks who aren’t so lucky, there’s good news: weight loss counseling, in-person or over the phone, can have a positive impact on weight loss results.
-In fact, in a study out of Johns Hopkins, participants who received weight loss counseling over the phone experienced the same amount of weight loss as subjects attending in-person counseling sessions, and significantly more weight loss than subjects who only received weight loss pamphlets and access to a non-interactive website.
+But for folks who aren’t so lucky, there’s good news: weight loss coaching, in-person or over the phone, can have a positive impact on weight loss results.
+In fact, in a study out of Johns Hopkins, participants who received weight loss coaching over the phone experienced the same amount of weight loss as subjects attending in-person coaching sessions, and significantly more weight loss than subjects who only received weight loss pamphlets and access to a non-interactive website.

 4. Portion Distortion